pi-star-2025/pi_star/rock_candy.md

 Both moon_candy and sun_candy shapes are super big chemicals in your eyes, in your hypothlamus, and your third eye.

-You can reference sun_candy right in the very middle of the third eye, by rerefencing the moon crushed into the earth crushed into the sun, as a super complex shape.
+You can reference sun_candy right in the very middle of the third eye, by referencing the moon crushed into the earth crushed into the sun, as a super complex shape.

 There is a manic quanutm vibration in the very middle of the thid eye if you are patient and look for these sharp, choking shapes.